 De-essing EDM female lead vocals

 Struggling to de ess driving female lead vocals?
-This tutorial will guide you through all the steps.
+This tutorial will guide you through all the steps required to treat sibilance (the esses and effs in vocal takes).

 One of the biggest problems facing producers who process vocal takes is that of sibilance.
 Sibilance refers to the harsh consonants, notably ess and eff, that are exaggerated due to either the singer’s voice or delivery (sometimes getting too close to the microphone can exaggerate sibilance).
 The microphone is merciless in picking up sibilance and taming these nasties can be a nightmare if you don’t know how.